jonashackt/molecule-ansible-docker-aws/README.md

 The installation of Vagrant & libvirt/KVM is exactly the same as in the https://github.com/jonashackt/vagrant-travisci-libvrt

 But in the `script` section, there's a difference!
-We can simply tell Vagrant to use the provider `libvirt` with `vagrant up --provider=libvirt`, since we're using Molecule which itself controls Vagrant.
+We can't simply tell Vagrant to use the provider `libvirt` with `vagrant up --provider=libvirt`, since we're using Molecule which itself controls Vagrant.

 So we need another method to tell Vagrant to run with `libvirt`.
 There is the option of configuring Molecule directly in the [molecule.yml](docker/molecule/vagrant-ubuntu/molecule.yml) file with: